 Locally, and even regionally, the disease appears to spread naturally through the movement and dispersal of deer and other cervids with CWD.
 Transporting hunter-killed carcasses with CWD also may spread the disease.
 Moving infected captive deer, elk, moose and caribou is believed to be one of the primary ways CWD is spread over long distances in North America.
 Importing live deer, elk, moose, caribou, and other members of the deer family into Florida was banned in 2013.

 See this infographic about how CWD is transmitted.

 Where CWD has been detected

 CWD has been found in captive and/or free-ranging members of the deer family in 31 states in the U.S.

 CWD also has been detected in the Canadian provinces of Alberta, Manitoba, Quebec, and Saskatchewan as well as Finland, Norway, Sweden, and South Korea.

 Can CWD be controlled or eradicated?

 Once CWD has been established, it is difficult to control the spread of CWD and virtually impossible to eradicate.
 Because prions shed by infected deer persist in the environment, the best chance for managing CWD is acting quickly after it’s been detected to prevent more animals from becoming infected.
 CWD can be transmitted directly - from animal to animal - or indirectly from the environment.
 Higher concentrations of deer increase the likelihood of transmission.
-If CWD is detected in Florida, multiple management strategies would be employed to control the spread of the disease, including purposefully lowering the deer population in the infected area.
+Since CWD has been detected FWC is using multiple management strategies to control the spread of the disease, including purposefully lowering the deer population in the infected area.